renpy/renpy/sphinx/source/dialogue.rst

      and the dialogue given to extend.
 This can be used to have the screen change over the course of dialogue.

-     Extend is aware of NVL-mode, and treats it correctly.
+     Extend is aware of NVL-mode and treats it correctly.

 For example::